benfjackson/EuroJournal/Characters.md

 Bella
 From Colorado, shot her first gun at 14, it was a pink AK with unicorns on it.
 "If I didn't get a photo of it, it's like it never happened"
+\*\*Pull out thematically

+Digital nomad lady
+She said she hadn't stayed in a hostel in several months.
+Was just moving around staying at peoples houses.
+She said she would go to the walking tours and befriend people there.
+When I asked her about digital nomading, she said that sometimes it got lonely working on her own.

 Paul
 From Dresden - HIT HIM UP FOR RECS IN DRESDEN.